שלום.नमस्ते.สมาธ.Pax.سلام.Peace.साटीनाम.صلح.Kwey.Amani.Udo.Barış.ειρήνη.Pace.Paz.Paix.Fred.

 “Then We render him the lowest of the low,

-“Except those who believe and do (benevolence); so there is a reward never to be cut off.
+“Except those who believe and do (benevolence); so there is a

 “So who can give the lie to thee after this about the Judgment?